simonesilvestroni/m2m-website/_posts/2020-11-04-how-to-produce-bass-tracks-remotely.md

   - productivity
   - remote work
   - workflow
-description: "Published by Unlock Your Sound, this article features the real-life scenario of a bass part produced for the single 'The Far Side of the Sun' by Antiquity."
+description: "Originally published by Unlock Your Sound, this article features the real-life scenario of a bass part produced for the single ‘The Far Side of the Sun’ by Antiquity."
-excerpt: 'The article <em>Producing Bass Tracks Remotely</em>, originally published by <a href="https://unlockyoursound.com/producing-bass-tracks-remotely/">Unlock Your Sound</a>, features the real-life scenario of a bass part produced for the single <em>The Far Side of the Sun</em> by Antiquity.'
 ---
-## On Bandcamp
+Originally published by Unlock Your Sound, this article features the real-life scenario of a bass part produced for the single _The Far Side of the Sun_ by Antiquity.

-{% include pattern-bandcamp.html size="bc-single" iframecode='<iframe src="https://bandcamp.com/EmbeddedPlayer/track=2478609134/size=large/bgcol=ffffff/linkcol=333333/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://antiquitysessions1.bandcamp.com/track/the-far-side-of-the-sun">The Far Side Of The Sun by Antiquity</a></iframe>' %}
+{% include pattern-bandcamp.html size="bc-single" iframecode='<iframe style="border: 0; width: 350px; height: 442px;" src="https://bandcamp.com/EmbeddedPlayer/track=2478609134/size=large/bgcol=ffffff/linkcol=333333/tracklist=false/transparent=true/" seamless><a href="https://sessions.antiquity-music.com/track/the-far-side-of-the-sun">The Far Side Of The Sun by Antiquity</a></iframe>' %}

 {: .d-inline-block .border .border-3 .rounded .mt-3 .px-3 .py-3 }
 [Read the project analysis →](/work/music-production/producing-bass-remotely/)